 The Sony LinkBuds S' battery performance is decent.
-The manufacturer advertises them to last six hours continuously, which is longer than the 5.5 hours they advertise for the original Sony LinkBuds Truly Wireless.
-However, we measured over seven hours from the S model, which will last long days on the go.
+The manufacturer advertises them to last six hours continuously when using the default SBC codec, which is longer than the 5.5 hours they advertise for the original Sony LinkBuds Truly Wireless.
+However, we measured over seven hours from the S model when using SBC, which will last long days on the go.
+If you switch to LDAC, the battery will drain quicker, and Sony advertises roughly 3.5-4.5 hours of playback when using this codec.
 Keep in mind that battery life can vary depending on use, though.
 Their carrying case supplies roughly 2.3 additional charges if you need a top-up, and they have a quick-charge feature that supplies an hour of playtime after five minutes of charging.

-The Sony LinkBuds S have satisfactory Bluetooth connectivity.
-Unfortunately, they don't support NFC or multi-device pairing.
-However, they do have Fast Pair, allowing you to quickly pair Bluetooth devices together.
+The Sony LinkBuds S have excellent Bluetooth connectivity.
+Thanks to firmware 2.0.2, these buds support multi-device pairing, so you can connect them to your PC and smartphone simultaneously.
+They also have Fast Pair, allowing you to quickly pair Bluetooth devices together.
 While they have high wireless latency on PCs, their latency on iOS and Android devices is much lower, so your audio and visuals stay in sync while streaming.
-Some devices and apps compensate for latency.
+If you like to stream audio in higher quality, these buds support LDAC, which is Sony's proprietary codec for Hi-Res audio.
+Keep in mind that some devices and apps compensate for latency, though.

 The Sony LinkBuds S are fully-compatible with Bluetooth-enabled PCs.
 However, you can't connect them to your PC in any other way.

 The Sony LinkBuds S come with a carrying case that supplies 2.3 extra charges.
-It has a USB-C port for recharging the case; however, it doesn't support wireless charging.
+It has a USB-C port for recharging the case.
+However, unlike the OnePlus Buds Pro 2 Truly Wireless' carrying case, it doesn't support wireless charging.